Portland Gallery

 The gallery is located at 3 Bennet Street in St James's, central London, on the corner with St James's Street, and close to The Ritz Hotel.
 It is open from Monday to Friday (10am–6pm) or by appointment.

 Portland Gallery runs around 14 exhibitions a year.
 The gallery's exhibitions have included artists such as Francis Cadell, Jeremy Gardiner, Martin Greenland, John Piper, and Tom Wood.

+The gallery is a member of The Society of London Art Dealers.